JezCortez/FOODPS-Activities/ReadME.md

 print(c)
 ```
 In the code above, we are using two variables, `f` and `c` to solve for what is asked.
-The `f` variable is for the input of the user, which also indicates that it accepts `float` input.
+The `f` variable is for the input of the user, which also indicates that it accepts `float` input by putting `float` before the `input` function.
 ```python
 f=float(input())
 ```